uc-r/uc-r.github.io/shape_transform/dplyr.md

 ## 6        8   Colorado 2007     6579053 207.342 0.9030811
 ```

-If we wanted to adjust our annual expenditures for inflation we can use `mutate()` to create a new inflation adjusted cost variable which we'll name *Adj_Exp*:
+If we wanted to adjust our annual expenditures for inflation we can use `mutate()` to create a new inflation adjusted cost variable which we'll name *inflation_adj*:

 ```r
 inflation_adj <- join.exp %>% mutate(Adj_Exp = Expenditure/Inflation)